🇮🇳 National News

 India’s patent filings touched a record high of 1,43,729 in FY 2025-26, marking a rise of 30.2% compared to 1,10,375 in FY 2024-25, as announced by Union Commerce and Industry Minister Piyush Goyal.
 India has now emerged as the world’s 6th largest patent filer.

-| FY 2024-25 | 1,10,375 | Previous year |
+| Growth over FY 2024-25 | 30.2% (from 1,10,375) |

 - Legal basis: Patents Act, 1970; a patent is granted for 20 years from the date of filing; governed under Ministry of Commerce and Industry.

-- Significance: Reflects India’s transition from ‘Made in India’ to ‘Invented in India’; growth driven by Startup India and Atmanirbhar Bharat initiatives.
+- Significance: Reflects India’s transition from ‘Made in India’ to ‘Invented in India’.

-India’s patent filings: 1,43,729 in FY 2025-26; growth of 30.2% over FY 2024-25.
-World’s 6th largest patent filer.
-Domestic share: 69% (99,721 filings).
-Top state: Tamil Nadu, then Karnataka, Maharashtra.
+India’s patent filings: 1,43,729 in FY 2025-26 — record high; growth of 30.2%.
+India = world’s 6th largest patent filer.
+Domestic share: 69%+ (99,721 filings).
+Top state: Tamil Nadu (then Karnataka, Maharashtra).
 5-year growth: 146%.
-Announced by: Piyush Goyal.
-Legal basis: Patents Act, 1970; patent validity: 20 years.
+Patents Act, 1970; patent valid for 20 years.
+Announced by Commerce & Industry Minister Piyush Goyal.
+Driven by Startup India and Atmanirbhar Bharat.

-National Cadet Corps (NCC) launched a nationwide Cyber Security Capacity Building Programme in collaboration with the National Institute of Electronics and Information Technology (NIELIT).
+The National Cadet Corps (NCC) launched a nationwide Cyber Security Capacity Building Programme in collaboration with the National Institute of Electronics and Information Technology (NIELIT).
 The initiative aims to build ‘Cyber Cadets’ equipped to counter modern digital threats, supporting Digital India and the National Skills Qualification Framework (NSQF).

 | Organisation | Key Facts |